tylottr/tf-az-kubernetes/README.md

 * [helm](https://helm.sh/)

 In Azure, you also need:
-* A user account or service policy with Contributor level access to the target subscription
+* A user account or service policy with Contributor level access to the target subscription and the Application Administrator AAD role
-    * This account also needs Azure AD access to create service principals

 In addition to these packages, [VS Code](https://code.visualstudio.com/) is a useful, extensible code editor with plug-ins for Git, Terraform and more